If you check your oil levels frequently, you are more likely to find problems early before they become too severe.

 3. Repair Blown Head Gasket or Heat Exchanger

 Once the head gasket fails, there aren’t many more options to consider.
 You can find a wide variety of head gasket sealers on the market.
-However, so many people advise not to use these.
-It’s important that you decide what’s best for your car, but it’s unlikely that you will be in a worse situation from using one, so it might be worth trying.
+Many people advise not to use these, and it’s important that you decide what’s best for your car.
+But it’s unlikely that you will be in a worse situation from using one, so it might be worth trying.

 Otherwise, you need a new head gasket.
 While the part is only about $125 to $350, the labor adds a whole bunch of money to the bill.
 Depending on what type of vehicle you have and the area you live in, you could put out another $650 to $1,750 in labor costs.
 Plus, you will be without your vehicle for at least a few days while it is being worked on.
 If your vehicle isn’t worth the fix, it’s time to start car shopping.